 As a website owner, you should take web security very seriously; not just for your sake but for your customers also form an integral part of it.
 Even when a website doesn’t incorporate any crucial data, there is still a high risk of the site being hacked.
 Mostly, hacking is not about damaging the website or data breach; rather it is an attempt to use the servers for spam email communication, transfer illegal data, set up a temporary server, and many more unlawful activities.

 To ensure that you don’t become a victim of these false acts, let’s learn how you can tighten the web security of your page.

-People often underestimate the importance of strong passwords in their sites.
-A good password practice for users account will allow you to efficiently secure their account data.
-While the users generally don’t like complex password procedure, imposing requirements like including lowercase, numbers, minimum eight characters, etc. will safeguard their information in the long run.
+People often underestimate the importance of strong passwords on their sites.
+A good password practice for users’ accounts will allow you to efficiently secure their account data.
+While the users generally don’t like complex password procedures, imposing requirements like including lowercase, numbers, minimum eight characters, etc. will safeguard their information in the long run.

 [Pull Stat] – “According to a survey, 73% of people use the same password for different logins.
 And for a hacker, it takes merely 3 minutes to crack an average password”

-Everything present in the virtual world can be lost in one catastrophic incident, thus always have data back-ups.
-Generally, websites don’t tend to have enough back-up with them but proper investment in this aspect can truly enhance web application security.
-Some popular CMS programs offer plugins and extensions that allows automated backup for your website, thus eliminating the need to manually backup the database.
+Everything present in the virtual world can be lost in one catastrophic incident, thus always having data back-ups.
+Generally, websites don’t tend to have enough backup with them but proper investment in this aspect can truly enhance web application security.
+Some popular CMS programs offer plugins and extensions that allow automated backup for your website, thus eliminating the need to manually back up the database.

 On the other hand, if you are using a private server or own an internal server, then you need to question yourself, how secure is your network?
 Similar to the software, servers also need to be updated frequently to ensure they remain safe to be used by users.